altafino/mindee-client/README.md

 # Mindee Client

-A simple Golang client for the Mindee API, allowing you to extract invoice data from PDF and TIFF files.
+A simple Golang client for the Mindee API, allowing you to extract invoice data from JPEG, PNG, WEBP, HEIC, TIFF image or PDF files.

 ## Installation